DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 ### Data to be injected in the pods

 To manage this process, the SecretProviderClass Custom Resource Definition (CRD) is utilized.
 Within this provider class, it's necessary to specify the address of the secure secret store and the locations of the secret keys.
-The following is the SecretProviderClass (SPC) for our specific case, which involves using HashiCorp Vault deployed on Kubernetes.

 As an example, we have populated some data.
 You will need to adjust it according to your needs.